Consensus and Flocking under Communication Failures for a Class of Cucker-Smale Systems: Conclusion and perspectives

 First, we will investigate whether the rather surprising exponent range $\beta \in (0,\tfrac{1}{2})$ -- which is currently needed in order to ensure that asymptotic flocking occurs -- has an intrinsic meaning, or if it just arises as a limit of our current choice of Lyapunov function.
 Answering this question might also pave the way for flocking results with weaker interactions, involving confinement conditions linking the initial state and velocity mean-deviations as well as the persistence parameters.

 Then, we will study communication failures defined as the realisations of stochastic processes and try to see under which assumptions and in what sense the convergence towards consensus and flocking can occur (almost surely, in probability, etc...).
-In this setting, one of the main difficulty will most likely lie in the identification of proper stochastic generalisations of \eqref{eq:PE}.
+In this setting, one of the main difficulties will most likely lie in the identification of proper stochastic generalisations of \eqref{eq:PE}.

-Lastly, we will investigate whether our dissipative approach, applied here to the mean-square energies -- which are $L^2$-functionals --, can be adapted to $L^{\infty}$-type Lyapunov functionals in the spirit of \cite{HaLiu,ControlKCS}.
-The motivation behind this line of study is that $L^2$-type functionals do not allow for the study of flocking formation in the mean-field setting as the number of agents $N$ goes to infinity, while $L^{\infty}$-type functionals do.
+Lastly, we will investigate whether our dissipative approach applied here to the standard deviations -- which are $L^2$-functionals --, can be adapted to $L^{\infty}$-type Lyapunov functionals in the spirit of \cite{HaLiu,ControlKCS}.
+The motivation behind this line of study is that $L^2$-type functionals do not allow for the study of flocking formation in the macroscopic setting as the number $N$ of agents goes to infinity, while $L^{\infty}$-type functionals typically do.

 \begin{flushleft} { \textbf{Acknowledgments}: The authors were partially supported by the Archim\`ede Labex (ANR-11-LABX-0033) and the A*MIDEX project (ANR-11-IDEX-0001-02), funded by the ``Investissements d'Avenir'' French Government program.
-The authors wish to thank dearly Ioannis Sarras and Francesco Rossi for their numerous insights on the topic. } \end{flushleft}
+The authors wish to dearly thank Francesco Rossi for suggesting a preliminary version of the problem that we treated here, as well as Ioannis Sarras for his numerous insights on the topic of strict Lyapunov design for persistent systems. } \end{flushleft}

 { }